 CP is a disease in which there is inflammation of the pancreas that lasts a long time.
 This is the most common cause of EPI in adults.
 CP may cause irreversible damage to the pancreas, including the cells that make digestive enzymes.

-If you have one of these medical conditions, as well as any of the symptoms of EPI, make sure you let your doctor know.Get Information About
+If you have one of these medical conditions, or have or have had one of these procedures—as well as one, some, or all of the symptoms of EPI—make sure you let your doctor know.Get Information About

 How EPI Is Diagnosed